batchenRothenberg/AllRepair/README.md

 For example, if your program contains the instruction i++, a repair might tell you to replace i=i+1 with i=i-1, which corresponds to replacing i++ with i--.

 The final line of the output should always contain the result of the repair process, from within the following options:
-SEARCH SPACE WAS COVERED SUCCESFULLY - all mutated programs in the search space were examined;
+SEARCH SPACE COVERED SUCCESSFULLY - all mutated programs in the search space were examined;
-FAILURE - an exception or an out-of-memory error has occured;
+ERROR DURING REPAIR - an exception or an out-of-memory error has occured;
 TIMEOUT - timeout was reached (-t flag);
-REPAIR LIMIT REACHED - tool has found the requiested number of repairs (-r flag);
+REQUESTED NUMBER OF REPAIRS FOUND - tool has found the requiested number of repairs (-r flag);
-PROGRAMS LIMIT REACHED - tool has inspected the requested number of programs (-p flag);
+MAX NUMBER OF MUTATED PROGRAMS INSPECTED - tool has inspected the requested number of programs (-p flag);
-SIZE LIMIT REACHED - tool has succesfully covered the search space of mutated programs of at most the requested size (-s flag);
+MAX MUTATION SIZE REACHED - tool has succesfully covered the search space of mutated programs of at most the requested size (-s flag);
 INTERUPTED  - tool was interrupted (e.g., by pressing ctrl+C);
+EXTERNALLY TERMINATED - tool was terminated externally;
 ORIGINAL PROGRAM IS CORRECT - the program supplied did not contain a bug, or the bug was undetectable using the given specification and unwinding bound.

-*Note that AllRepair will not stop once a repair is found, unless you'll tell it to, using the -r flag.
-So, the expected result in most cases should be to reach some limit (timeout/repair limit/size limit/program limit).*
+*Note that AllRepair will not stop once a repair is found unless you'll tell it to using the -r flag.
+So, the expected result in most cases is reaching some limit (timeout/repair limit/size limit/program limit).*

 ##########################################################################################